 The by-law sets out which species residents can have in their homes and limits the number of pets per household.

 With a view to nuisance control (strays, excessive barking, property damage, etc.), the by-law emphasizes guardians’ responsibilities and residents’ safety in public places.

-All dog and cat guardians who live in Montréal must have a valid permit and renew it each year.
+All dog and cat guardians who live in Montréal must have a valid license and renew it each year.

 Trade Your Ticket Project

-During targeted operations, animal control officers may offer contravening dog owners or guardians the possibility to cancel their ticket.
-They may trade their ticket against their participation in a 3-hour information and awareness session (in french) concerning safety rules for a harmonious cohabitation between citizens and dogs in the city.
+During targeted operations, animal control officers may offer dog guardians who have committed an infraction the opportunity to have their ticket cancelled.
+They may trade their ticket against their participation in a 3-hour information and awareness session (in French) concerning safety rules for harmonious cohabitation between residents and dogs in the city.